Craig James (running back): Texas Tech controversy

 James's son Adam was the center of a controversy that resulted in Texas Tech suspending, and later firing, head football coach Mike Leach shortly before the 2010 Alamo Bowl.
 Leach had allegedly forced Adam to stand in a shed for two hours during practice on two occasions.
 In response, Adam went to university chancellor Kent Hance and members of the board of trustees with his accusations.
-In light of the allegations, ESPN removed Craig James from announcing the Alamo Bowl, replacing him with Bob Davie.
+In light of the allegations, ESPN removed Craig from announcing the Alamo Bowl, replacing him with Bob Davie.
 In a lawsuit filed by Leach against Texas Tech, he alleges that Adam "voluntarily placed himself into the electrical closet and apparently took pictures with his phone camera."
 In response, James stated, "Since the James family is not a party to the lawsuit, we deem it inappropriate to discuss it."

 Leach later filed suit against James and others for defamation and wrongful termination related to the publicity surrounding the incident.
 In August 2013, Leach's claims were dismissed on summary judgment.